savannahghi/web/README.md

 5. Open your favourite browser at http://localhost:3000 to view your project

-## How to setup and run unit, widget and integration tests locally
+### How to setup and run unit, widget and integration tests locally

 1. Ensure all test dependencies are installed from the above process

+2. Run `npm run test -- --coverage --watchAll=false`

+3. To view your coverage information you can check on terminal output or run `google-chrome coverage/lcov-report/index.html` from the root of the project.
+(Replace google-chrome with your favourite browser)

 ## Project structure